Tomato and Ricotta Pasta (1-Pot)

 Instructions

-- Add the tomatoes, hot water, salt, pepper, the pasta, give a good stir and bring to the boil.
+- Add the tomatoes, hot water, tomato paste, salt, and pepper, and give it a good stir.
+Bring to a boil.

-- Reduce the heat to medium, cover with a lid and cook until al dente (start checking the doneness according to the cooking time stated on the package, although it might take a bit longer with this method).
+- Reduce the heat to medium, add the pasta, cover with a lid, and cook until al dente (start checking the doneness according to the cooking time stated on the package, although it might take a bit longer with this method).

 I was trying to use up some ricotta cheese which is why I was looking for a recipe.
 This was delicious!
 My whole family loved it.
 I add chicken to it but would also think spinach would be great as well.
 Thanks!